 Day 525

-"People are divided now into those who fight and who actively help the army, those in the rear who try to make ends meet between anxiety attacks, those who live as if nothing has happened, and the people who take bribes, buy up real estate and so on," an anonymous official told RBC-Ukraine.
+Ukrainians today are divided now into those who fight and who actively help the army, those in the rear who try to make ends meet between anxiety attacks, those who live as if nothing has happened, and the people who take bribes, buy up real estate and think about prolonging their political careers.

 Ukraine maps show the price of allies’ hesitation (The Washington Post.
 July 31, 2023)